-The Saltwater Collective is a line of elevated basics, thoughtfully and sustainably designed to reframe the story around swimwear.
+The Saltwater Collective is a line of elevated essentials, thoughtfully and sustainably designed to reframe the story around swimwear.

 WHO ARE WE?

 Our swimsuits are made to embrace your beauty.
 We recognize that beauty comes from the confidence that already exists within you, and we’re here to highlight it, to salute it, to applaud it.

 Here’s to connecting to your inner-confidence, your inner-beauty and then celebrating it with a swimsuit that is just as fabulous as you.

 Alexa, play Good as Hell by Lizzo.